ObiOne84/battleship-game/README.md

     - Click on Deploy Branch (Manual deploy)
     - If you wish that app was update everytime you push the changes to the GitHub, Enable Automatic Deploys

+- You can follow the link https://battleship-game-one-6bf6c6bf7e50.herokuapp.com/ to vist deployed application or click [Play Battleship](https://battleship-game-one-6bf6c6bf7e50.herokuapp.com/) and enjoy the game!

     ## Credits ##